-The first thing you need to know is that there sorting out the small things. are three stages of love.
+The first thing you need to know is that there sorting out the small things.
+There’s a reason why are three stages of love.
 Dr Tania says they are:

 This is also known as the “oh, hello you” stage of the relationship.
 It’s driven by the sex hormones testosterone and oestrogen.

 This is the phase of love with the worst reputation for craziness.
 It involves three main neurotransmitters (chemicals in your brain that communicate info throughout your brain and body): adrenaline, dopamine and serotonin.
 Adrenaline gives you that intense rush, dopamine controls your pleasure centre, and serotonin influences your mood, sex drive and even your sleep pattern.